-For the purposes of this policy, bullying is defined as intimidation or harassment of a student or multiple students perpetuated by individuals or groups.
+For the purposes of this policy, bullying is defined as intimidation, unwanted aggressive behavior, or harassment that is repetitive or is substantially likely to be repeated and causes a reasonable student to fear for his or her physical safety or property; that substantially interferes with the educational performance, opportunities or benefits of any student without exception; or that substantially disrupts the orderly operation of the school.
 Bullying includes, but is not limited to: physical actions, including violence, gestures, theft, or damaging property; oral or written taunts, including name-calling, put-downs, extortion, or threats; or threats of retaliation for reporting such acts.
-Bullying may also include cyberbullying or cyberthreats.
-Cyberbullying is sending or posting harmful or cruel text or images using the Internet or other digital communication devices.